Link Search Menu Expand Document

 Tracing

-By default, when you call an operation, the name of the method is used as the default value to the tracing key.
-This can be overriden by simply passing an explicit value to the
+By default, the operation name is used as the tracing key.
+This can be overridden by passing an explicit value to the traceKey argument.

 Create a customize Trace Class